9 Haziran 2014 Pazartesi

 20. According to linguists the evolution of Hindustani or any other language is a result of contact situation in which more than two languages interact on the basis of belonging to the ruler and the ruled.
 The socio-linguistic forces give power and prestige to the languages of the ruler with the result that it begins to exercise linguistic influence on the language of the ruled.
 First in the field of vocabulary and later on in some vulnerable areas of syntax.
 But linguistic resemblance, apart from common parentage, can also be based on geographical and physical proximity.
 Essentially different but geographically and physically proximate languages are often known to exhibit shared linguistic features.
 This probably explains similarities in Sanskrit and Turkish as these languages originated around Central Asia.
 This also explains the similarities between Indo-Aryan and Dravidian languages or Persian, Turkish and Hindustani.
 This feature was studied in detail by Mr. Emeneau, which led him to develop the concept of linguistic areas. perhaps Central Asia, Anatolia, lran, Afghanistan and North Hindustan could be said to belong to overlapping linguistic areas, where languages belonging to different families have acquired common traits following interaction, as a result of which, this vast area shows shared linguistic features like word-order, reduplication, inter-relations, negations, compound words etc. This also explains similarities between Deccani Hindi and Telgu in certain areas of syntax.

-21. It is noteworthy that except for some inscriptions near Orhon river, which are in Turkish Rhunic script, which itself was derived from Aramaic (a fact contested by many experts), the mother script of Semitic languages, Turkish has been mostly written in the script of the ruled people.
+21. It is noteworthy that except for some inscriptions near Orhon river, which are in Turkish Rhunic script, which itself was derived from Aramaic (a fact contested by many experts) [[We do not agree, and it is not true!-SB]], the mother script of Semitic languages, Turkish has been mostly written in the script of the ruled people.
 Brahmi, Kharoshti and Devanagri scripts, though not of the ruled, are perhaps the earliest of scripts used for writing Turkish as spoken by Uighur Turks in Eastern Turkistan.
 They were used in spite of many difficulties in expressing the Turkish vowels (not easier to write in Persian or Arabic script either) which do not exist in Hindustani languages.
 Brahmi script is of Indian origin; it might have been inspired by the Aramaic script, but is not related to it and was used widely in Hindustan even before the Budhist era and was used by Mauryan King Ashoka for inscriptions in India and elsewhere.
 It was taken to Central Asia and other neighbouring countries.
 Out of Brahmi have evolved most other North Indian scripts like Devanagari, Bengali, Gujarati etc. Apart from the modified Arabic script, the other scripts used for writing Turkish are Cyrillic, introduced by the Russians in what are now Central Asian Republics, although at one time it was written in the Latin script.
 This change-over to Cyrillic perhaps took place both because the Turkish Republic had adopted it in early 1930s and for reasons of state, i.e. maintaining a scriptal cohesiveness.
 The Russians wanted its citizens in Central Asia to use the same script as of the dominant Russian language for easy switch over.
 It has been alleged that during the Soviet days, differences in meanings of Turkish words in different republics were encouraged.

 Thus Turkic languages have evolved differently in Eastern Turkistan, i.e. Uzbekistan, Kyrghystan Kazakhstan etc. Sinkiang Turkish with reduced contacts has perhaps developed peculiarities of its own.
 To remedy the situation, the Government of Turkey has granted tens of thousands of scholarships to students and teachers from Turkic Republics.
 A large number of Turkish teachers have also gone to teach at schools and universities in these countries.
 Students coming from Uzbekistan, Kazakhstan, Kyrghystan, etc. take a few months before they can fully master the Turkish as spoken in the Turkish Republic.
 The Turkic Republics have considered the question of change over from the Cyrillic to the Latin script.
 Azerbaijan has already done so after adding three more alphabets to the script used by Turkey.
 Turkmenistan had decided to switch over to the Latin script with some modifications from 1st January 1995.
 Others have not decided yet.
 The choice is not easy as switch-over to Latin script while opening a window to Turkey and all that Turkey has done through translations and assimilation of knowledge from the West, would cut these Republics from their immediate past, written in the Cyrillic script.
 Switch over to the Arabic script would be a political decision, as it will make access to the Persian-Arab Islamic world easier.
 Those responsible for the decision for the change-over have to consider political, cultural, religious, economic and other ramifications. ...